 Continuing Care and Levels of Treatment for PTSD & Trauma

 The discharge process begins at the time you are admitted into the inpatient program.
 This helps to ensure that, once you are discharged, a plan for continuing care is already in place.
-Our care coordinators will work with you in scheduling follow-up appointments for your child based on the recommendations of the treatment team that worked with your child during his or her stay.
+Our care coordinators will work with you in scheduling follow-up appointments based on the recommendations of the treatment team that worked with you during your stay.

 After the inpatient program is completed some patients choose to enter into a partial hospitalization program (PHP) or an intensive outpatient program (IOP) which will allow them to still receive therapy in a structured environment while slowly integrating back into family and school life.
 At our behavioral health rehab center, we offer both an IOP and PHP for those ages 18 and older.
 Others may be ready to be discharged home and can continue to reach traditional outpatient therapy at our outpatient clinic.
-Our care coordinators will do everything they can to make the transition to you next phase of treatment as smooth as possible.
+Our care coordinators will do everything they can to make the transition to your next phase of treatment as smooth as possible.